-While the nutritional and biological aspects of the Mid Day Meal have served as the topic of much discussion in India, this paper will focus on the MDM from a human rights perspective.
-The International Bill of Human Rights proclaims that via school-provided meals a child can acquire his/her basic human right to adequate food. he Food and Agriculture Organization of the United Nations and various international human rights scholars emphasize the implementi mid day meal using what they call a “rights based approach.”
+While the nutritional aspects of the Mid Day Meal have served as the topic of much discussion in India, this paper will focus on the MDM from a human rights perspective.
+The International Bill of Human Rights proclaims that a child can acquire his/her basic human right to adequate food through school- provided meals.
+The Food and Agriculture Organization of the United Nations and international human rights scholars emphasize the importance of implementing mid day meals using what they call a “rights based approach.”
 Under such an approach, all parties involved in providing the right, as well as the rights-holder, should be aware of what the rights-holder should receive.
 Additionally, the rights-holder should know who to speak to in the case that his or her right is not being guaranteed and should be able to shape and have a say in the way the meal is provided.
 In the case of India's Mid Day Meal Scheme, which is the central topic of this paper, a rights-based approach should be child-centered, emphasizing the child’s entitlement to the right to food.
 Children should know how many calories they should be eating or the types of food that will be served and have a means of vocalizing complaints and/or suggestions.
 Finally, all parties involved in the Mid Day Meal Scheme should be taught basic human rights principles regarding the rights of children.

 India's right to food movement serves as an example of an initiative to implement human rights.
-Even so, in India, a rights-based approach to the application of the right to food has .
-Most scholars, activists, and government officials focus on the right to food in terms of the nutritional and biological needs of recipients, without laying emphasis on the rights aspect.
-This thesis will begin with a broad survey of “right to food discussion in India in which forcefully advocate a rights-based approach to the Mid Day Meal Scheme.
+Even so, in India, a rights-based approach to the application of the right to food has hardly been harnessed.
+Most scholars, activists, and government officials focus on the right to food in terms of the nutritional needs of recipients, without laying emphasis on the rights aspect.
+This thesis will begin with a broad survey of “right to food” discussions in India in which most participants fail to forcefully advocate a rights-based approach to the Mid Day Meal Scheme.

-two public governments schools in Tamil Nadu, India .
-The state of Tamil Nadu has already put into place much of the structural features necessary for a successful Mid Day Meal program; under such conditions, the full potential of the rights-based approach can and should be harnessed.
-There is possibility through the Mid Day Meal Scheme to impart notions of human rights, entitlement, and civic participation that can empower children as they progress through life.
+Secondly, we will use a case study of two public governments schools in Tamil Nadu, India to argue that a rights-based approach can have an impact on the civic participation of recipients of the MDM.
+The state of Tamil Nadu has already put into place many of the structural features necessary for a successful Mid Day Meal program; under such conditions, the full potential of the rights-based approach can and should be harnessed.
+There is much possibility through the Mid Day Meal Scheme to impart notions of human rights, entitlement, and civic participation that can empower children as they progress through life.
 Moreover, only with such active participation of the children of India will it be possible to break the silence in the country surrounding hunger and poverty.

 II.
 INTERNATIONAL DISCUSSION